 My goal with Leica Lenses for Normal People is to be the reasonable and practical friend you don’t have.

 The real issue with buying rangefinder lenses

 The real issue LLFNP is trying to solve is that it can be difficult to trust the recommendations you find in some review websites and in the camera forums.
 It isn’t because other people are being malicious or trying to dupe you.
 The problem is that their situation might not be similar to yours.
 Their budget might be different.
 Their tastes might be different.
+They might have been given product to review so there is a conflict of interest.
 It is also possible that they are talking about lens performance on film and you are shooting digital.
 The real issue is that you need to find someone with a situation similar to yours before you can trust their recommendations and everyone else is making recommendations without giving you any background on their situation.

 If you are a collector, this website is not for you.
 If you find the Classic Lenses podcast oddly entertaining and you wasted (and continue to waste) a good chunk of your life listening to it (like I did and continue to do) then this website is probably not for you.
 If you ever even think about uttering the words “post war” when you discuss camera lenses, this website is not for you.
 This website is meant for normal people, with normal lives, and normal families, with normal jobs, and who might have hobbies and interests outside of photography, who want to get a set of reliable lenses that wont break the bank, without too much weirdness, without doing too much research or learning too much about history, and even without knowing about lens diagrams.
 There is a time and place in the world for lens history, and rare, weird, eclectic, expensive, and otherwise interesting camera lenses but if you are just getting started with a rangefinder camera maybe that time is not right now.